jostmey/DeepNeuralClassifier/README.md

 ## Description

 Example scripts for a deep, feed-forward neural network have been written from scratch.
-No machine learning packages are used.
+No machine learning packages are used, providing an example of how to implement the underlying algorithms of an artificial neural network.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.

 The neural network is trained on the MNIST dataset of handwritten digits.
 On the test dataset, the neural network correctly classifies 98.42 % of the handwritten digits.
 The results are pretty good for a neural network that does not contain a priori knowledge about the geometric invariances of the dataset like a Convolutional Neural Network would.